Qigong: Safety and cost

 Qigong is generally viewed as safe.
 No adverse effects have been observed in clinical trials, such that qigong is considered safe for use across diverse populations.
 Cost for self-care is minimal, and cost efficiencies are high for group delivered care.
 Typically the cautions associated with qigong are the same as those associated with any physical activity, including risk of muscle strains or sprains, advisability of stretching to prevent injury, general safety for use alongside conventional medical treatments, and consulting with a physician when combining with conventional treatment.

 Clinical research

 Overview

 Only a limited number of studies on Qigong meet accepted medical and scientific standards of randomized controlled trials (RCTs).
 Clinical research concerning qigong has been conducted for a wide range of medical conditions, including bone density, cardiopulmonary effects, physical function, falls and related risk factors, quality of life, immune function, inflammation, hypertension, pain, and cancer treatment.

 Conventional medicine

-Especially since the 1990s, conventional or mainstream Western medicine often strives to heed the model of evidence-based medicine, EBM, which demotes medical theory, clinical experience, and physiological data to prioritize the results of controlled, and especially randomized, clinical trials of the treatment itself.
-Although some clinical trials support qigong's effectiveness in treating conditions diagnosed in Western medicine, the quality of these studies is mostly low and, overall, their results are mixed.
+Although some clinical trials support qigong's effectiveness in treating medically diagnosed conditions, the quality of these studies is mostly low and, overall, their results are mixed.